-Thomas Jefferson summed up my feelings on Paris.
+Thomas Jefferson summed up my feelings about Paris.
 To quote, “A walk about Paris will provide lessons in history, beauty, and in the point of Life”.
-Truly, when we explored Paris, we found beauty in the old charming lanes, the abundance of history and the everyday life in vintage – lovely neighborhoods, just straight out of postcards.
+Truly, when we explored Paris, we found beauty in the old charming lanes, the abundance of history, and the everyday life in lovely neighborhoods, just straight out of postcards.

-- Orly Airport is the second international airport in Paris, and is around the same distance as the Charles de Gaulle (45 minutes from the city center).
+- Orly Airport is the second international airport in Paris and is around the same distance as the Charles de Gaulle (45 minutes from the city center).
 From Orly, you can either take a taxi or a shuttle bus.
 The shuttle buses leave every 15 minutes.

 - Beauvais-Tille Airport is for budget airlines only (RyanAir and Wizz Air).
-It takes about 80 minutes to arrive to the city center from the Beauvais-Tille Airport.
+It takes about 80 minutes to arrive at the city center from Beauvais-Tille Airport.
 There are 2 options to get to Paris from the airport – airport transfer buses (takes 80 minutes, tickets can be purchased at the terminal), by train (from the airport to the train station is 15 minutes by taxi and then the train takes another 80 minutes.
 Taxi fare is around 15 euros).

 Paris Accommodation Guide – Paris Hotels

 Most of the luxury hotels are located near the city centre (1st and 8th arr.)
-There are also quaint Parisian neighborhoods (Montmartre, Marais, 11th arr.) that are well connected by Paris metro, which are great options to stay, if you are looking for mid to budget range hotels and do not mind the distance from the city centre.
+There are also quaint Parisian neighborhoods (Montmartre, Marais, 11th arr.) that are well connected by Paris metro, which are great options to stay if you are looking for mid to budget range hotels and do not mind the distance from the city centre.
 Book your Paris hotels here.

 Luxury – Paris Hotel Recommendations

-- Stay at this hotel for its history, luxurious and one of kind treatment and of course Eiffel tower views!
+- Stay at this hotel for its history, luxurious and one of kind treatment, and of course Eiffel tower views!

 - Park Hyatt Paris Vendome – Park Hyatt Paris Vendome is a luxury hotel located on the 2nd arr.

-- One of the finest hotels in Paris, Park Hyatt Paris Vendome brings in stunning interiors, an in house spa and 3 restaurants including a Michelin star restaurant.
+- One of the finest hotels in Paris, Park Hyatt Paris Vendome brings in stunning interiors, an in-house spa, and 3 restaurants including a Michelin star restaurant.